KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

   ```

 ### Step 2: Align Reads with pbmm2
-Use pbmm2 to align your unprocessed .bam file to the reference genome.
+Use pbmm2, a PacBio-optimized aligner, to map both your unprocessed .bam file and RNA sequencing data to the reference genome.
 This generates a sorted and indexed .bam file for downstream analysis.

   ```
   $ pbmm2 align [genome file] [bam file] [output filename] --sort --preset CCS